Retinal Detachments

 Seeking Care for Retinal Detachments

 New floaters and flashes may be a sign of a retinal tear or detachment, especially if they suddenly increase in frequency or are accompanied by a dark curtain or any loss of vision.
 If you experience these symptoms or are at risk for retinal detachment due to nearsightedness, family history, genetic predisposition, a previous history of retinal detachment, a history of any eye surgery, or a serious eye injury, you need to be seen by an eye specialist immediately.
-Our subspecialty trained retina; doctors can quickly determine the severity of your condition and recommend the most appropriate treatment.
+Our subspecialty trained retinal doctors can quickly determine the severity of your condition and recommend the most appropriate treatment.

 Our Locations